The Four Swans

 The Four Swans is the sixth of twelve novels in Poldark, a series of historical novels by Winston Graham.
 It was published in 1976, thirty-one years after the first novel in the series.

-The pace of events is rapid.
 George Warleggan and Ross Poldark are both elected to Parliament.
 A child is born to Morwenna.
 Sam Carne falls in love.
 Elizabeth confronts George over his suspicions.
 Demelza has a lover, Hugh Armitage, who dies.
 Morwenna's husband has sex with her 14-year-old sister.
 Drake owns a successful business.

 Book One

 The main events of Book One are the election of George Warleggan to Parliament, the birth of Morwenna's child, the marriage of Dwight and Caroline Enys, Drake Carne becoming a successful blacksmith, Hugh Armitage's courtship of Demelza, Sam Carne falling in love with Emma Tregirls and Ossie Whitworth taking up a sexual relationship with his 14-year-old sister-in-law Rowella.